 If you were to believe TruTV, the shipping container auctions are very exciting events involving several teams battling it out to make a profit.
 The participants bid large amounts of money and win items such as cars, antiques and other big-ticket items.
 The shows depict the auctions as intense, and a lot more interesting than the reality of shipping container auctions.

 Away from the cameras and reality TV treatment, the auctions are a lot more civilised and a whole lot less interesting.
 The auctioneers, usually either customs or the port authority, will contact a small group of people known to participate in the auctions.
 These people will then bid on the containers, usually already knowing what is inside, for large amounts of money.

 The TV show would have people believing that anyone could visit one of these auctions, but this is certainly not the case.
 The auctions are not widely advertised; so only a select few can bid on the cargo.
 The containers often go for a lot more than most people could afford to bid too, with some going for thousands of pounds.
 Even if a person could afford to bid on these containers, there is a huge risk that the contents of the container won’t sell for much and the winner would make a loss.

 At Flintham Cabins, we pride ourselves on providing all of our valued customers with the very best service in steel container hire, allowing you all the benefits of using a container without the commitment of purchasing one and seeing it go up for auction.
-If you would like more information, don’t hesitate to contact us by calling 020 8459 6972 or emailing us at and a member of our team will be happy to help.
+If you would like more information about us or our site cabins, don’t hesitate to contact us by calling 020 8459 6972 or emailing us at and a member of our team will be happy to help.